Making Financial Management Accessible to Clients

 On the eve of retirement, he has advice for the next generation: devote significant efforts to developing a relationship of trust with clients.

-“The role of an advisor is not to beat the market at all costs, but to do better than the client could do himself.
+“The role of an advisor is not to beat the market at all costs, but to do better than the client might do himself.
 Important advice in the age of robo-advisors and the self-directed investment craze.

 To illustrate the importance of listening to the client, Bertrand Larocque cites a case experienced during the 2008 financial crisis.
 For a couple of clients, the spouse had decided to quickly liquidate her portfolio as soon as the market had fallen.
 The husband had opted for his part to maintain his positions.